 It Won’t Link with Credit Cards

 As banks try new methods of authentication, some have trouble hooking up to these types of third party apps.
 For instance, I currently bank with Huntington National Bank.
 I have to re-login to my checking account every time I load my budget on Mint.
-It’s kind of a pain, and it’s one I’d likely experience with ChangEd as well.
-(I can’t verify that, though, because as an Android user, I can’t test out the app.)
+It’s kind of a pain, and it’s one I’d likely experience with Changed as well.

 You may or may not experience this problem, depending on your bank’s security.
 But it’s something to keep in mind if you look forward to using an app like this.